mxfng/drumhaus/README.md

 ### Audio Visualization

 Each sample has associated frequency response data that is graphed as a graphic in the user interface when the sample is displayed.
 Audio data was generated using librosa, is stored on the server, and can be cached locally for re-interpretation.

+## Features Not Yet Added

+As of the most recent update to this README, Drumhaus is currently at its minimum viable product iteration.
+I have an exciting plan for additional updates which should increase its usability, reach, and power in the future.

+- Add C and D variations, as well as AABB and ABBB chains
+- Create an additional 8 slots for non-drum samples, like intrument hits and other one-shots
+- Include loops, which will be BPM aware and can be manipulated based on the project tempo

+Some other fun ideas I have in mind and will implement if I get the time:

+- Custom kits that allow users to drag and drop their own audio files in and save them
+- A social media style feed where users can find and share custom kits and presets, with OAuth